877-224-2434

 • Basic white air register and return vents

-• Ductwork extensions tied into existing system
+• Ductwork extensions tied into the existing system

-Important Note: This assumes your existing HVAC system has adequate capacity.
+Note: This assumes your existing HVAC system has adequate capacity.
 Older homes may require additional solutions.

 Flooring